nielsbasjes/yauaa/src/main/docs/README-Usage.md

 Please instantiate a new UserAgentAnalyzer as few times as possible because the initialization step for a full UserAgentAnalyzer (i.e. all fields) usually takes something in the range of 2-5 seconds.
 If you need multiple instances of the UserAgentAnalyzer then you MUST create a new Builder instance for each of those.

 Note that not all fields are available after every parse.
-So be prepared to receive a 'null' if you extract a specific name.
+So be prepared to receive a 'null' or "Unknown" if you extract a specific name.

 # Logging dependencies
-The Yauaa engine uses Log4j2 as the primary logging framework; yet some of the transitive dependencies of this project use a different logging framework.
+The Yauaa engine uses Log4j2 as the primary logging framework; yet some of the transitive dependencies of this project use different logging frameworks.

-To minimize the complexity of the dependency handling I have chosen to simply not include ANY logging framework and only have a vague requirement on the Log4j2-api version.
+To minimize the complexity of the dependency handling I have chosen to simply not include ANY logging framework and expect the consuming system to provide what ever fits best.

-So in the end to use this you must provide either and implementation or a bridge for:
+So in the end to use this you must provide either an implementation or a bridge for:
 - Apache Log4j2
 - Apache (Jakarta) Commons logging (like org.apache.commons.logging.LogFactory) aka JCL.
 - Simple Logging Facade for Java (SLF4J)